-- Discard all damaged or mishandled implants. - Contouring or bending of an implant should be avoided where possible, - because it may reduce its fatigue strength and can cause failure under load.
+- · Discard all damaged or mishandled implants. - · Contouring or bending of an implant should be avoided where possible, - because it may reduce its fatigue strength and can cause failure under load.
 Implants are available in different versions, varying for example in length, diameter, material and number of drilled holes.
-Select the required version - · During the course of the operation, repeatedly check to ensure that the connection between the implant and the instrument, or between the instruments, is secure. - Implants which consist of several components must only be used in the prescribed combination (refer to the ARBORTM Surgical Technique Guide).
-After the procedure, check the proper positioning of all implants. - Do not use components from this system in conjunction with components from any other manufacturer unless otherwise specified (refer to the ARBORTM Surgical Technique Guide).
+Select the required version - carefully. · During the course of the operation, repeatedly check to ensure that the connection between the implant and the instrument, or between the instruments, is secure - Implants which consist of several components must only be used in the After the procedure, check the proper positioning of all implants. - Do not use components from this system in conjunction with components - from any other manufacturer unless otherwise specified (refer to the ARBOR® Surgical Technique Guide).